-Key Areas of Focus in 202 1 Governance Continued alignment of the top-down approach through the key portfolio risks to strategic risk identification, where risks are identified at the 1AP Management Committee level, and the bottom-up approach of risks identified from the AboitizPower business and corporate service units.
-Operationalized setting the risk appetite and risk tolerance (key risk indicators) for key portfolio risks through consultation with the Management Committee and Board Committee members.
-Reviewed and endorsed for Board approval the proposed amendments to the Board Risk and Reputation Committee Charter to reflect necessary changes to the committee's composition and to align with the amended Board Protocol.
+Key Areas of Focus in 2024 4 - Continued alignment of the top-down approach throuportfolio risks to strategic risk identification, where risks at the 1AP Management Committee level, and the bottom-of risks identified from the AboitizPower business ar service units. - Operationalized setting the risk appetite and risk tolerar indicators) for key portfolio risks through consultation Management Committee and Board Committee members. - Reviewed and endorsed for Board approval the proposed to the Board Risk and Reputation Committee Chart necessary changes to the committee's composition and the amended Board Protocol.
 Risk Planning Regularized the "Risk in Focus" segment in the agenda to discuss strategically relevant key portfolio risks with inputs from the subject matter and industry experts.
 Regularized Learning Sessions segment in the agenda to reinforce board learning of key and foundational risk management concepts and practices.
 Invited a resource speaker to provide the Committee information on the latest currency risks from global key markets, and its possible effects and risks to AP from an outside perspective.
 Reviewed and discussed AboitizPower Group's Mid-Year and Year-End Top Risks report where project risks and country concentration risks, respectively, took the top spot.
 Risk Finance Shared best practices and key strategic initiatives with the other SBUs of the Aboitiz Group which were instrumental to the achievement of the annual insurance cost of AboitizPower.
 Incorporated AboitizPower's own insurance captive to retain underwriting profit and drive risk management across the entire Group.

-Reputation Discussed results of AboitizPower's Reputation ID Score and PR Value for the year 2024 including the key activities that led to the changes of both figures.
+Key Areas of Focus in 2024 Reputation Discussed results of AboitizPower's Reputation ID Score and PR Value for the year 2024 including the key activities that led to the changes of both figures.